-Home video surveillance system can cost thousands of Dollars.
+Home video surveillance systems can cost thousands of Dollars.
 A cheaper but still valid alternative is to utilize equipment that is already available in the household.
-One of the possibilities includes webcams that can be used as video surveillance systems with the right software or service.
+One of the possibilities includes webcams that can be used as video surveillance systems.
+This requires the right software or service, and that you keep the webcam running all the time when you are not at home.

 There are quite a few open source solutions to this.